Subcritical multiplicative chaos for regularized counting statistics from random matrix theory: Introduction

 where $Z_{k}$ are i.i.d. standard complex Gaussian variables.
 In particular, almost surely, this series does not converge in $L^2(\T)$, and $Z(\theta)$ only exists as a random distribution, or a generalized random function with correlation kernel $\mathbb{E}(Z(\theta)Z(\theta')) = -\log|e^{i\theta}-e^{i\theta'}|$.

 More recent developments concern the extreme value statistics of the field $Z_{N}(\theta)$ and on the related issue of making sense of its exponential in the limit as $N \to \infty$.
-The authors of \cite{FHK12,FK14} gave a very precise conjecture for the maximum value of $Z_{N}(\theta)$, which has recently seen significant progress \cite{ABB16, PZ16, CNM16, LP16}.
-This conjecture is intimately related to the following\footnote{For convenience we state conjecture 1.1 for $q \in \mathbb{N}$, the full conjecture given by these authors involves an analytic continuation to $q \in \mathbb{C}$ which allowed them to calculate the extreme value statistics of $Z_{N}(\theta)$} concerning the total mass of the field $Z_{N}(\theta)$.
+The authors of \cite{FHK12,FK14} gave a very precise conjecture for the maximum value of $Z_{N}(\theta)$, which has recently seen significant progress \cite{ABB16, PZ16, CNM16}.
+This conjecture is intimately related to the following\footnote{For convenience we state conjecture 1.1 for $q \in \mathbb{N}$.
+The full conjecture given by these authors involves an analytic continuation to $q \in \mathbb{C}$ which allowed them to calculate the extreme value statistics of $Z_{N}(\theta)$ by invoking the so-called `freezing scenario' expected of log--correlated Gaussian processes.} concerning the total mass of the field $Z_{N}(\theta)$.

 \begin{conjecture}[Fyodorov and Keating \cite{FK14}] Let $\gamma>0$ and define

 For any $q \in \mathbb{N}$ such that $\gamma^{2} q < 2$, we have